Tide vs Revolut: Comparing business bank accounts

 - integration with a range of accounting software, and

 - the ability to create and send invoices from within the app.

 Tide vs Revolut: how much do accounts cost?

-Firstly, it’s free to open a Tide account and there’s no monthly fee for the entry-level business account.
-There are also no transaction fees to transfer money between Tide accounts.
-Transfers in or out of your account cost 20p.
-There isn’t at present the facility to make international transfers directly from a Tide business account.
+It’s free to open a Tide account and there’s no monthly fee for the entry-level business account.
+There are no fees for transferring money between Tide accounts, and transfers to or from other bank accounts cost 20p.

-As with Tide, it’s also free to open a business account with Revolut and there are no monthly fees with the free account aimed at those starting out.
-The main difference with Tide is that Revolut offers the facility to hold and exchange up to 28 currencies and provides two local currency accounts in GBP and EUR.
+As with Tide, it’s free to open a business account with Revolut and there are no monthly fees for the free account.
+The main difference with Tide is that Revolut allows you to hold and exchange up to 30 currencies, and provides two local currency accounts in GBP and EUR.

 Tide vs Revolut: paid account plans and smart features

 Both Tide and Revolut offer paid accounts that unlock additional features for those whose businesses are starting to scale up.
 Revolut has two paid account plans: Grow, and Scale.

 Charged at £25 per month, Revolut Grow allows you to make 100 free local transfers and 10 international transfers per month, and provides a real rate FX allowance of £10,000 for foreign currency transactions.

 With Revolut Scale (£100 per month cost), these numbers increase to 1,000 free local transfers and 50 international, and £50,000 in real rate FX allowances for foreign currency transactions.